cannedmoose/uuspace/infra.md

 # Keep your site running smoothly

 Infrastructure is the backbone of your website.
-I can make sure yours is fulfilling your needs.
+I can make sure yours is sustainably fulfilling your needs.

-## Domain registration and management
+## Domain management and hosting

-Need a new domain?
-To tweak your DNS settings?
-I can help with whatever provider you've chosen.
+Need a new domain or to tweak your DNS settings?
+Domain management is simple until it isn't.
+I can help you navigate setting up a new domain, email, configuring subdomains and site verifications or even switch hosting no matter who your registerer is.

-## Hosting

-Don't know where to host your site?
-I can help.

 ## Database update, migration and export

 I have years of experience in traditional relational databases (MySQL, PostgreSQL) and NoSQL datastores (MongoDB, Redis).
-I can help setup, maintain and extract value from your data.
+I can help setup, transfer, maintain and extract value from your data.